 On the contrary, cultural competence entails the aptitude of healthcare providers to efficiently comprehend and address the cultural necessities, penchants, and practices of diverse patient populations (Stubbe, 2020).
 Additionally, cultural diversity acknowledges and values the variations in cultural beliefs and backgrounds among distinct people or groups.
 Leininger's transcultural nursing theory can be underpinned by Watson's human caring theory, which stresses caring connections and comprehending patients' lived experiences.
 Leininger's theory incorporates transcultural principles rooted in anthropology, emphasizing the importance of cultural diversity and its influence on healthcare methodologies.

-Reasons Why Leininger's Transcultural Theoretical Model Align with Native American Culture
+Leininger's Transcultural Theoretical Model Alignment with the Native American Culture

 The transcultural theoretical model has revolutionized nurses' cognizance regarding patient diversity, fostering acuities that may significantly impact a patient's recovery trajectory.
 Additionally, the transcultural theoretical model aligns with the Native American culture since it emphasizes cultural competence and holistic care and recognizes diverse worldviews.
 Native American cultures are diverse, and the model acknowledges the significance of fathoming and valuing these deviations in healthcare delivery (Masotti et al., 2023).
 Besides, the transcultural model's tenets, including cultural awareness, knowledge, encounters, and skills, are consistent with the values innate in Native American cultures, highlighting the integral role of cultural sensitivity and competence when providing healthcare services.
 As a DNP-equipped nurse, it is paramount to by Leininger's theory to espouse patient-centric care, respect cultural diversity, and advocate for health equity across the continuum of care (McFarland & Wehbe-Alamah, 2019).
 Thus, assimilating this theory into practice can help a nurse be cognizant of and address the unique cultural necessities of Native American patients while fostering rapport, trust, and multidisciplinary collaboration within the healthcare milieu.